-- Provide training, oversight and monitoring of the Community Health Promotion Council (CHPC) process through standardized evaluation.
+- Provide training, oversight and monitoring of the Command Ready and Resilient Council (CR2C) process through standardized evaluation.

-- Provide consultation on the CHPC process to installations without CHPC facilitators.
+- Provide consultation on the CR2C process to installations without CR2C facilitators.

 - Support the Army's R2 strategy and AR 600-63.

-CHPC Facilitators working with the installation Community Health Promotion Councils are dedicated toward the full integration and execution of Army Regulation (AR) 600-63, Army Health Promotion, and R2 capabilities per HQDA OPERATION ORDER - ENDURING PERSONAL READINESS AND RESILIENCE, DTG: 010421Z Dec 16 as a macro-level process that fosters organizational transformation across the enterprise.
+CR2C Facilitators working with the installation Command Ready and Resilient Council are dedicated toward the full integration and execution of Army Regulation (AR) 600-63, Army Health Promotion, and R2 capabilities per HQDA OPERATION ORDER - ENDURING PERSONAL READINESS AND RESILIENCE, DTG: 010421Z Dec 16 as a macro-level process that fosters organizational transformation across the enterprise.

 Community Resource Guide: The Community Resource Guide provides contact information for a variety of health, wellness and quality of life services.
 It is a comprehensive inventory at the installation level.

 Health Promotion Operations (HPO) Division ensures that the standards and the best practices learned by APHC at the local and organizational level are integrated across the enterprise.
 The Program Manager also ensures communication and information flow to and from Army Commands and local communities to ensure they receive the benefit of evidence based public health practices and epidemiological assessment to ensure health promotion and wellness issues are scientifically addressed.
 This will optimize the operational readiness and success of our troops.
 The HPO Division provides a comprehensive and holistic approach to improvement of the health and resiliency of communities on all Army installations which is not only a good business practice, but a win-win for APHC and the total Army.

 - Manage Command Ready and Resilient Councils (CR2C): Chaired by Senior Commander, facilitated by the CR2C facilitator